th7as/text-compare/README.md

 # Text Compare

 Compare/diff text from
-* a selection in a file or
+* a selection in the active editor or
 * the clipboard or
-* the entire content of any text file
+* the content of any text file

 with
-* a selection in a file or
+* a selection in the active editor or
 * the clipboard or
-* the entire content of any text file
+* the content of any text file

 ![Screenshot](https://raw.githubusercontent.com/th7as/text-compare/master/images/demo.png)